 Can I install a ceiling fan in any room?

 The Energy Efficiency and Renewable Energy (EERE) program at the US Department of Energy indicates that for best performance, ceiling fans should only be installed in rooms where ceilings are 8 feet or higher.
-They also recommend installing ceiling fans so that the blades are no less than 8 inches from the ceiling and at least 18 inches from any given wall (Figure 1).
+They also recommend installing ceiling fans so that the blades are no fewer than 8 inches from the ceiling and at least 18 inches from any given wall (Figure 1).

 Do fan/light combination units save energy?

 Fan/light units labeled with the ENERGY STAR logo (Figure 2) are about 60% more efficient than standard fan/light units.
-This can save you $17 per year on utility bills (in addition to the heating and cooling savings gained by operating the fan properly, as described previously).
+This can save on utility bills (in addition to the heating and cooling savings gained by operating the fan properly, as described previously).
 Lights can also be purchased separately as an add-on to a ceiling fan.
 Most fans accept add-on light kits, though a number of them are only compatible within brands.
 Check the package for compatibility information.
 Separately sold ceiling-fan light kits should be labeled ENERGY STAR when considering energy efficiency.

 Note that the Environmental Protection Agency (EPA) has a designation ENERGY STAR Most Efficient 2019 (Figure 3).
 This label recognizes products that deliver cutting-edge energy efficiency along with the latest in technological innovation.
 The year included on the label designates that the device or appliance meets the criteria for the year indicated.
 Ceiling fans are one of several appliances or devices that have units meeting these criteria.
 If interested, begin your search at https://www.energystar.gov/products/most_efficient.